ajaykumarkk/virustotal_apiclient/README.md

           python runnerV2.py

-  3.The output will be shown in the csv file and also in the stdout
+  3.The output will be shown in the csv file(uncomment in the code) and also in the stdout